khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ### When not to use trees

 Do not use trees to:
-- Provide additional information about a specific element of the page, consider using an [accordion](/components/accordion) instead.
+*  Provide additional information about a specific element of the page, use an [accordion](/components/accordion) instead.
 *  To display a navigation location, use [breadcrumb](/components/breadcrumb) instead.

 ### Dos and Dont's